-Our inquiry will look at what more can be done to identify and meet the needs of this group of disabled defendants or accused.
-We will:
+Our inquiry looked at what more can be done to identify and meet the needs of this group of disabled defendants or accused.
+We:

-- look at which types of adjustments are used, and when, to improve participation in the criminal justice system
+- looked at which types of adjustments are used, and when, to improve participation in the criminal justice system

 - considered what the barriers are to providing these adjustments and what can be done to make improvements

-- try to understand the effect of court modernisation on this group, including their experiences of digital justice
+- tried to understand the effect of court modernisation on this group, including their experiences of digital justice

 We gathered a range of evidence to enable us to understand these issues, including:

 - interviews with defendants or accused

 - interviews with relevant professionals (including court staff, legal advocates and the judiciary)

 - a mapping exercise to understand the extent of court modernisation in the criminal justice system across Great Britain

 - gathering information from third sector bodies and academics who have expertise on these issues